211tbc/synthesis/docs/synthesis_install_read_me.txt

 Then, read about how to run nodebuilder here, to create the XML output in a new format.

 http://xsd.alexandriaconsulting.com/trac/browser/trunk/synthesis/docs/generating_output_manually.readme

-There's currently no automated way to generate output (other than cron jobs), which is something we have to add.

 You can also test the pylons web service by sending HTTP POST messages with sample XML payload.
 Use the HUD HMIS XML for best results.